 Fundamentals of Plastic Material Selection

-This course presents a methodology for plastic material selection.
-Using common layman’s language, we translate generic terms about a material’s characteristics, such as stiffness, strength and toughness, into specific technical properties that are relevant and quantifiable to the intended application.
-We review industry standard tests that are used to quantify these properties and discuss how to interpret and understand the behavior of the material in the intended application based on the available property data.
+This course presents a comprehensive approach to plastic material selection.
+Using common layman’s language, we will translate generic terms about a material’s characteristics – such as stiffness, strength and toughness – into specific technical properties that are relevant – and quantifiable – to the intended application.
+We will review industry standard tests that are used to quantify these properties and discuss how to interpret and understand the behavior of the material in the intended application based on the available property data.

 This course can be applied to the Plastics Technology Certificate.